oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 }

-In almost the same way you will be able to locate the block before a given block since we have the bsize eld in the header.
+In almost the same way you will be able to locate the block before a given block since we have the bsize field in the header.

 struct head * before ( struct head * block ) {
 return ( struct head * ) ( . . . . . ) ;